Providing Essential Resources – Fundamental to Ending War

 Furthermore, basic medical care to keep people from debilitation and death also become an "essential."
 AIDS and malaria are such devastating scourges, for example, that many recent efforts focus on these two ills in an effort to bring stability to afflicted parts of the world.

-A means to make a living to support one's own life and the lives of one's close allies and offspring is also an "essential" to reproduction.
-In an ever more technically complicated and globally connected world that education must include basics: reading, writing, and arithmetic—and for a real chance at success, often much more.
+A means to make a living to support one's own life and the lives of one's offspring and close allies is also an "essential" to reproduction.
+In an ever more technically complicated and globally connected world, education must include basics: reading, writing, and arithmetic—and for a real chance at success, often much more.

-People who do not have access to these basics will do what it takes to get them, one way or the other, and that includes going to war if they are led by an individual who has decided that he (or she) can acquire power and status by mobilizing troops.
+People who do not have access to these basics will do what it takes to get them, one way or the other, and that includes going to war if they are led by an individual who has decided that he (or she) can acquire power and status by mobilizing troops, and convinces citizens that by doing so those needs can be met.
 [Religious wars, inspired by religious fanaticism, are in a different class and are most often driven by leaders who crave power and the ability to dominate others through the use of ideology rather by controlling access to vital resources.]
-Fortunately, we already have legions of organizations devoted to insuring these essential resources: hundreds of thousands of small, local projects in villages and towns on every continent; the massive efforts of international organizations based at the United Nations; and personality based efforts like the Jimmy Carter Foundation, the rock star Bono's ONE, the Bill and Melinda Gates Foundation, and the Clinton Global Initiative.
+Fortunately, we already have legions of organizations devoted to insuring these essential resources: hundreds of thousands of small, local projects in villages and towns on every continent; the massive efforts of international organizations based at the United Nations; and personality based efforts like the Jimmy Carter Foundation, the rock star Bono's ONE, and the Bill and Melinda Gates Foundation.

 Unfortunately our efforts to meet or create access to these fundamental biological needs alone will not end war, not even if we succeed in doing so, as has been the case in many developed countries.
 The essay "To Abolish War", by Dr. Judith Hand, explains why.
 For example, one often hears the hope expressed that if we "end poverty" it will end war, or at least eliminate the major cause of war.
 This is a mistaken belief.
 Other pressures, encompassed by the other AFWW cornerstones, are equally essential to ending war and must be dealt with.
 Attending to these basic biological resource needs, however, must be a central part of any ending-war campaign, and continued attention to them will remain crucial to maintaining a war-free future.